-Schedule blocks of work time, based on my location
+Scheduled blocks of work time, based on my location

 Here’s an article I wrote about how to get more done at work.
 I generally apply most of these principles to get as much done, during the day.

-I get up early
+I got up early

-The first few days will be rough because of jet lag, but a hack to help quickly solve this problem is to eat your meals in the local time — even if you’re not all that hungry.
+The first few days were rough because of jet lag, but I learned that you can sort of hack it with your meals.
+The trick is to eat your meals at the local time — even if you’re not hungry.
 This will help reset your body’s circadian rhythm and get you adjusted faster.

-Plan ahead and have an itinerary ready
+Planned ahead and had an itinerary ready

 I used to rely heavily on Yelp or Trip Advisor, but much of it is hit or miss.
 Those resources are great for finding out where the hot spots/high-traffic touristy areas are.